Sankul2699/gridlabd-slac/README.md

 ```
   host% brew install mysql
 ```
-and follow the instructions for setting it up http://gridlab-d.sourceforge.net/wiki/index.php/MySQL.
+and follow the instructions for [setting up MySQL for GridLAB-D](http://gridlab-d.sourceforge.net/wiki/index.php/Mysql#Prerequisites).

 4. Clone the SLAC deployment of GridLAB-D:
 ```